seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 .. _apis:

-Important and useful LLVM APIs
+Important and useful LLVM37 APIs
 ==============================

-Here we highlight some LLVM APIs that are generally useful and good to know about when writing transformations.
+Here we highlight some LLVM37 APIs that are generally useful and good to know about when writing transformations.

 .. _isa: